Application Security : Top Threats

 Continue from my previous Post : Threats and Risks

 The Open Web Application Security Project (OWASP) is non profit charitable community focused on improving the web application security.
-OWASP is not associated with any commercial organization , to provide impartial, practical information about AppSec to individuals, corporations, universities, government agencies and other organizations worldwide
+OWASP is not associated with any commercial organization , to provide impartial, practical about AppSec to individuals, corporations, universities, government agencies and other organizations worldwide

 1. Cross Site Scripting (XSS)